 Representing it in a human-readable way means to write each byte as an hexadecimal digit.
 An hexadecimal digit is two characters.
 So a readable MD5 is 32 characters long.

 If you use UTF8, the size of an MD5 is still 32 characters.
 But a UTF8 character length is variable.
 The principle is that the most common characters must take 1 byte, but up to 4 bytes can be used, so it’s still possible to represent virtually any alphabet from out planet and beyond.
-This is a great idea, but it means that processing a UTF8 character requires more CPU time than processing an ASCII character or a non-interpreted byte.
+This is a great idea, but it means that processing a UTF8 character requires more CPU time than processing an ASCII character or a byte that is considered as “just a blob”.
 This additional work is a waste when it comes to hashes.

 Working with an MD5 hash